joshjohanning/github-misc-scripts/gh-cli/README.md

 Retrieves the ID of a user for other GraphQL calls

+## rename-repo.sh

+Renaming a repo

+## set-ip-allow-list.sh

+Sets the IP allow list to enabled/disable for an enterprise or organization.
+You can't enable the IP allow list unless the IP running the script is in the list.

 ## sso-credential-authorizations.sh

 Retrieves a list of users who have SSO-enabled personal access tokens in an organization.

-## rename-repo.sh

-Renaming a repo